Tech Tips

 By Charlie "Cletis" Hardin

-Questions about wiring turns signals seem to be among the most common concerning these old trucks.
-Prior to 1954, they were not a factory option and until 1960 they were just that -- an option.
-Back in those days the hand signal was used.
-It served its purpose back then.
-But nowadays, most people would have no idea what you were signaling.
+This seems to be one of the most common questions concerning these old trucks.
+Prior to 1954, turn signals were not a factory option.
+Until 1960, they were still just that -- an option.
+Back in those days, the hand signal was used.
+It served its purpose back then but nowadays most people would have no idea what you were signaling.
 So among the current safety items we add to our trucks, turn signals are near the top of the list.

 One of the most popular brands is Signal-Stat.
 You can find wiring diagrams for several models of them on the web by typing “Signal-Stat” into your favorite search engine.